 The length of your time in therapy is also individualized to your specific needs.
 It will depend on how much work you put into making positive changes in yourself and your life, both in session and in your everyday life.
 The length of each session varies, but most sessions last between from 45-55 minutes.
 Some people schedule sessions weekly, others might schedule sessions every other week, or even once a month or longer, once significant progress has been made.
 I have found that starting with weekly sessions works best, then we can taper down to every other week or less often as your concerns improve.

 What will I have to do while in therapy?

-The first session is spent gathering information about your history, and current and past symptoms, as well as identifying the goals you want to work on while in therapy.
-Subsequent therapy sessions focus on processing feelings related to experiences and problem solving how to better handle the situation.
+The first session is spent gathering information about your history, current and past symptoms, as well as identifying the goals you want to work on while in therapy.
+Subsequent therapy sessions focus on processing feelings related to experiences and problem solving how to better handle difficult situations.
 You might discuss certain events from your past that could be affecting you in your present life.
 You might work on changing the way you think about certain things in your life, or develop skills to help you cope with life's difficulties.
 Regardless, the work you do in session will depend on your individual needs and therapeutic goals.
 You might receive "homework" at times, which could include keeping track of moods or behaviors, or worksheets or activities to further the healing process outside of session.

 What information will I have to share with my therapist?